-This command requires that the zone be configured with a dnssec-policy, or that the auto-dnssec zone option be set to maintain, and also requires the zone to be configured to allow dynamic DNS.
+This command requires that the zone be configured with a dnssec-policy, and also requires the zone to be configured to allow dynamic DNS.
 (See "Dynamic Update Policies" in the Administrator Reference Manual for more details.)

 This command inspects and controls the "managed-keys" database which handles RFC 5011 DNSSEC trust anchor maintenance.
 If a view is specified, these commands are applied to that view; otherwise, they are applied to all views.